Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 - There is no automated test suite yet.
 - Some metadata files still contain original local Windows paths from the authoring environment.
 - Some scripts are computationally heavy at full settings.
-- The code is tightly centered on normalized 8-node layouts in a square domain.
+- The simulation code is tightly centered on normalized 8-node layouts in a square domain.
+- The prototype code currently hard-codes serial configuration, sensor coordinates, thresholds, and calibration points.
+- The prototype GUI is meant for lab/demo use rather than production deployment.

 ---

 ## Suggested next improvements

 - factor the common simulation code into a small reusable package,
+- move prototype configuration into a JSON/YAML file,
-- add unit tests for terrain generation, deployment, and objective evaluation,
+- add unit tests for terrain generation, deployment, event parsing, and objective evaluation,
-- separate config from code via YAML/JSON,
+- separate hardware IO from localization logic,
 - add a single master pipeline script,
 - store result metadata more consistently,
-- add notebooks or examples for visualization and reproducibility.
+- add notebooks or examples for visualization and reproducibility,
+- add documentation for the ESP32 firmware packet format.

 ---

 ## Summary

-This repository is best understood as a **complete experimental pipeline for terrain-aware layout design**:
+This repository is best understood as a **complete experimental pipeline for impact localization**:

-- it starts from physically constrained deployment,
+- it starts from terrain-aware simulation and layout optimization,
-- uses geodesic-aware TDoA localization,
+- uses geodesic-aware TDoA localization in the virtual study,
 - scores layouts with both accuracy and robustness terms,
 - compares layouts fairly through frozen Monte Carlo banks,
 - refines the best layouts by reevaluation and CMA-ES,
-- and finally analyzes which geometric features drive good performance.

-If you are cloning the repo to reproduce the main logic, focus on the `LayoutStudy` folder first.
+- then carries the chosen logic into a real 8-sensor prototype,
+- and supports live localization through both a physics-based solver and a calibration-template mode.

+So the full story of the repo is:

+**model the problem -> optimize layout -> analyze geometry -> build hardware -> localize real impacts**.